 Thanks to online information or weather sensors measuring sunshine, air humidity, soil humidity and a collection of other indicators impacting the good health of a crop or garden, connected irrigation systems deliver the most accurate amounts of water for your plants at the best times.

 Able to consider the different types of plants and crops, connected irrigation systems allow for perfect attention to the good health and growth of plantations.
-Thanks to these systems, we observe a gain on the quality and quantities of any crops, for a more responsible and productive agriculture.
+Thanks to these systems, we observe a gain in the quality and quantities of any crops, for more responsible and productive agriculture.

 To finish this article, let's focus on connected objects for the B2Bsector.
-If the automation and robotization of factories has existed for decades, the Internet of Things completes existing systems and significantly improve their productivity.
+If the automation and robotization of factories have existed for decades, the Internet of Things completes existing systems and significantly improves their productivity.

-The recipe always remains the same: make all the machines open to communication and monitor them by means of sensors and alerts to:
+The recipe always remains the same: make all the machines open to communication and monitor them using sensors and alerts to: